DanMartyns/SoftwareEngineering/P2G1/Documentation/Documentation/_docs/developer/data-processing.md

 ---
 layout: documentation-default
 category: Developer
-order: 5
+order: 3
 ---

-## SmartFarm Data Processing
+## Heartrate Monitor Data Processing

-This module stores the alerts defined by the users, as well as the actuators associated with the alerts.
-Everytime a sensor sends a new value to the platform, some processing is made by this module, using *Kafka Streams*:
+This module stores the information comming from the broker.
+Everytime a sensor sends a new value to the platform, some processing is made by this module, using *Streams*:

-1. The new average value from the sensor is calculated and is sent to a separated topic, to be stored by another module;
+1. The sensor sends values every one second, for every five seconds is calculated the average and send to a relational database, to be stored;
+2. The idea is to create a delay, so that it can be received and processed by the dashboard;

+#### Problems and features not implemented in Data Processing

+1. The main objective was to classify the heartbeats, assuming that horror videos would create more frequent beats, facilitating classification.
-2. If any alert is triggered with the new value, the alert ID, the value sent by the sensor and the timestamp are sent to a Kafka topic;
+2. The data processing will detect an high heart beat value, from the values sent by sensor, classify depending on how much higher is the value and send to a new topic.
-3. If any actuator is associated with the triggered alert, it is sent the defined value for the sensors associated with the actuator.
-4. If the sensor sends a new status, different from the previous one, stored in a KTable, the new status is sent to a Kafka topic, to be updated by the other modules.

-This module also provides an HTTP API to allow the user to add alerts and actuators.